About the HDFA

 The HDFA has revived old traditions and now presents monthly Craft Fairs, Drama Festivals, a popular outdoor Music Festival featuring local solo artists and groups and the ever-popular Christmas Tree Festival and in spite of the recent slow-down following the Coronavirus pandemic, the committee continue to work on events to bring the arts to Hunstanton in 2021.

-Note: The HDFA is a registered charity and runs purely on donations and grants, the main grant being from the Borough Council of Kings Lynn and West Norfolk and Hunstanton Town Council, without whose help it would not survive.
-If you would like to join our group, have some suggestions or even care to donate your time or money, please get in touch via our 'Contact' page.
+Note: The HDFA is a registered charity and runs purely on donations and grants, the main grant being from the Borough Council of Kings Lynn and West Norfolk, without whose help it would not survive.
+If you would like to join our group, have some suggestions or even care to donate your time or money, please get in touch by clicking here.